VirusPilot/docker-ogn2readsb/README.md

 ### standard build (only feeding glidernet and adsb.lol)
 - `cd ./docker-ogn2readsb`
+- `docker compose --parallel 1 build`
-- `docker compose up --detach --build --force-recreate`
+- `docker compose --parallel 1 up --detach --force-recreate`
-- you may be asked `Y/n` a couple of times, it is safe to answer all of them with `Y`
-- `sudo reboot`

 ### advanced build (with addidtional feeders)
 - quite some manual editing is required, please use it only if you know what you are doing